Table of Contents

-The Old Testament often states that no human authority exists except by God’s permission (Daniel 4:17).
+The Old Testament often states that no human government exists except by God’s permission (Daniel 4:17).
 The reigning power of a government is delegated to men by God, according to His own purposes.
 Its continuance in power, or its fall from authority, is under His control.
-Therefore, the believer should support the authority of his existing government and should not attempt to resist or to overthrow it.
+Therefore, the Christian should support the authority of his existing government and should not attempt to resist or to overthrow it.

 The New Testament teaches that the Christian is to offer his civic duty not from fear of punishment, but because of the teachings and example of the Lord while on earth.
 Jesus obeyed the civil laws, even succumbing to injustice rather than rebel against authority (Matthew 22:21; 26:50–53).